Spherical subcategories in representation theory: Circular quivers

 Since $\Hom^\bullet(P(i),S(j)) = \kk \cdot \delta_{ij}$, the object $S(1)$ is $t$-spherelike.
 Applying the Nakayama functor to $S(1)$, we get a complex of injectives $I(1) \to \cdots \to I(3) \to I(2) \to I(1)$, which has only one non-zero cohomology: namely, $S(1)$ in degree $t$.
 Hence $S(1)$ is a $t$-spherical object. \end{proof}

 \begin{remark} Let $\CI_{d}\coloneqq\kk Q_d/(a_2 a_1, a_3 a_2, \ldots, a_1 a_d)$, so that all possible zero relations of length two occur.
 This is a self-injective algebra, yielding a Frobenius category $\modules{\CI_d}$, which satisfies the conditions from \hyref{Section}{sub:general}.
 The stable category $\stmodules{\CI_d}$ is a generalized $d$-cluster category of type $A_1$, i.e.\ it is given as a triangulated orbit category $\Db(\kk)/[d]$, see \cite{Keller-orbit}.
 In particular, it is $d$-CY.
-Each of the $d$ indecomposable objects in this category is $d$-cluster tilting and their relative cluster tilted algebras are isomorphic to the algebra $\CB_{d+1}$ from above.
+Each of the $d$ indecomposable objects $X_i$ in this category is $d$-cluster-tilting and their \emph{relative cluster-tilted algebras} $\End_{\CI_d}(\CI_d \oplus X_i)$ are isomorphic to the algebra $\CB_{d+1}$ from above.
 This explains why the simple module $S(1)$ is a $(d+1)$-CY object in $\Db(\CB_{d+1})$ (see \hyref{Lemma}{lem:CB}). \end{remark}